 Even though these methods help to train and onboard temporary or seasonal workers, there are some downsides, especially concerning cost-efficiency and speed.

-Group training is great if you’re dealing with a heterogeneous group.
+Group training is great if you’re dealing with a homogeneous group.
 However, temporary workers often don’t speak the same language.

 Shadowing and mentoring are costly and often slow down other employees.
 Many experts believe that overall company productivity decreases with temp workers because of the time spent on training the new hires.
 As the time of seasoned employees is limited, these approaches are not really scalable nor efficient.